-This versatile mitre saw that can cut to a width of 125 mm and depth of 55 mm.
+This Evolution mitre saw can cut to a width of 125 mm and depth of 55 mm.
 In conjunction with the rotating base the head can tilt to create a range of angles to cut bevels and mitre cuts from 0 to 45 degrees.
 To ensure accuracy there is a top clamp and an adjustable sliding fence.

 The 24-tooth blade is tipped with premium quality Japanese tungsten carbide, and the product comes with a very respectable 3-year warranty.